timbrinson/FloraCatalog/DESIGN_SPECS.md

     *   Store "Hybrid Status" separately from "Rank".
     *   Fields: `genusHybrid` (stores '×'), `speciesHybrid` (stores '×'), `hybridFormula`.
     *   **Rule:** A plant can be Rank: 'Genus' and GenusHybrid: '×' (e.g., × Mangave).
+    *   **Normalization:** Input containing 'x' or 'X' in hybrid fields must be converted to '×' before storage.

 ## 3. AI Service Layer (`geminiService.ts`)
 Use `gemini-2.5-flash`.